 Custom software (MERN stack, babylon.js, three.js)

-Losing My Dimension is an (in progress) body of work created for my MFA Thesis Exhibition at Tulane University.
+Losing My Dimension is a body of work created for my MFA Thesis Exhibition at Tulane University.
 This work is designed to be viewed in 2D and 3D using red/cyan glasses.

 Over the last year, Covid-19 has dramatically altered our spatial and temporal experiences.
 Physical space has collapsed as we confine ourselves to our homes.
 Time has warped into infinite loops of monotony.
 And as our worlds have gotten smaller, we’ve increasingly retreated into digital worlds with their own cyber-spacetime dimensions.
 As we increasingly work and communicate through digital portals, questions regarding the nature of reality online face new urgency.
 Cyberspace affords for new explorations, connections, and communities that keep us sane in a time of isolation and physical confinement.
 At the same time, the internet houses vortexes of extremism, invades our privacy, and traps our attention in vapid, mindless scrolling.